GitauHarrison/getting-started-with-flask/getting_started_with_HTML_and_CSS.md

 ![Search for vscode](images/getting_started_with_html_and_css/search_for_vscode.png)

 With our editor open, we will begin by creating a folder called _hello_world_.
+Click on the "New Folder" icon shown below.

 ![Create folder](images/getting_started_with_html_and_css/create_folder.png)

-Then name the folder _hello_world_ and press "Enter":
+Then, name the folder _hello_world_ and press "Enter":

 ![Hello world folder](images/getting_started_with_html_and_css/name_hello_world_folder.png)